 That's not to say natural materials such as merino don’t have their advantages and companies like Rapha have been developing high-performance merino-based materials that are still extremely breathable and well-fitting.
 Both soft and hardwearing, merino will keep you warm even when soaked and the natural material resists odour build-up.
 Thanks to these properties, natural fibres lend themselves well for long days in the saddle where comfort trumps super aggressive aero designs.

 Fit is key so it is important to choose a jersey that suits your intended style of riding.
 An aggressive race fit is designed to be ridden in the drops and to cut through the air with maximum efficiency.
 They feature shorter torsos and longer arms to optimise fit while in a more aggressive position.
 Slim-fit jerseys are a little looser and longer to improve comfort for longer rides or relaxed coffee runs.

 Almost all jerseys use a full-length zip so when it’s very warm the front can be unzipped to help regulate temperature.
 To reduce irritation a flap on the collar houses the zip so it doesn’t rub while riding.

-Three rear pockets are the standard for storing tools, snacks and anything other mid-ride essentials.
+Three rear pockets are the standard for storing multi-tools, snacks and anything other mid-ride essentials.
 There are variations on this with some companies adding a loop to secure a pump or a handy fourth secure zipped pocket to keep valuables.

 Finally, reflective details improve visibility when riding in poor light.
 This might not be a consideration when choosing race orientated wear, but for riders who are going on all-day epics and training rides, this is an important aspect to consider to help keep you safe on the road.